Follow my blog with Bloglovin

 - Don’t become your kids’ taxi

-You’ll be doing your whole family a big favor by setting up the right standards.
-The less time parents spend doing their bidding, or running around town like a headless chicken, the more time you’ll have to yourself, your personal goals or even to dedicate to your home and family.
+You’ll be doing yourself, AND your whole family a big favor by setting up the right standards.
+The less time we spend in our cars driving our kids to countless activities, or running around town like a headless chicken, the more time you’ll have to yourself, your personal goals or even to dedicate to your home and family.
 Pick and choose what truly needs to be done and when.
 Get organized.
 And reclaim your time and your money!

 ***If you like the Create 365 Planner, you may want to check out the Mom Life is the Best Life sticker booklet, with over 1400 pieces.
 I use the stickers all the time to make my planner more fun and colorful.
 And the best part?
 You don’t have to be a mom to use them!
 It includes stickers for payday, pay bills, date night, meal plan, movie night and more.